 Somehow I think coloring may become a regular stress-relieving pastime around here this summer with all the Boomerang Children taking up residence in my basement.
 It looks like I’ll be claiming Suzy Joyner’s Soul of the Woodland for my coloring adventures.

 These are just three of Blue Star’s many adult coloring books.
-If you’re not into nature, birds or exotic animals Blue Star has 30 different titles to choose from with subjects ranging from holidays to fantasy creatures to stress-relieving abstract designs.
+If you’re not into nature, birds or exotic animals Blue Star has 30 different titles to choose from.
+They have subjects ranging from holidays to fantasy creatures to stress-relieving abstract designs.
 You can find all of Blue Star’s coloring books at Amazon.com.
-The books are all beautifully drawn with designs ranging from simple to elegant to intricately patterned, so there’s something for every level of artistic ability.
-The three coloring books reviewed here are listed at $9.99; Blue Star’s other books range between about $5 and $15.
+The books are all beautifully drawn with designs ranging from simple to elegant to intricately patterned.
+So there’s something for every level of artistic ability.
+The three coloring books reviewed here list for $9.99; Blue Star’s other books range between about $5 and $15.

 So, head over to Amazon today and choose your favorite stress-reliever from Blue Star.
-And while you’re there, choose a set of colored pencils to go with it.
+And after you buy your coloring books, choose a set of colored pencils or these super-cool never-need-to-be-sharpened Twistables crayons.
 After all, who doesn’t love a box of brand-new perfect colored pencils?